george-hawkins/pololu-romi-jetbot/romi-notes.md

 On the related [instructions page](https://devtalk.nvidia.com/default/topic/1050377/jetson-nano/deep-learning-inference-benchmarking-instructions/) they show how to run SSD-Mobilenet-V2 and other benchmarks.

+Once installed the SSD-Mobilenet-V2 benchmark can be run like so:

+    $ cd /usr/src/tensorrt/bin
+    $ sudo ./sample_uff_ssd_rect

 If we have the NV power model set to `MAXN`, we get a total run time and an average iteration time as follows:

 * ~5m 32s / ~28.7ms when using the clocks with their default value (as they exist after reboot).